Polo pony: Breeds

 Various breeds used include mountain ponies from the Himalayas, Manipur ponies from Manipur, Arabians and the ever-popular Thoroughbred and its crosses.
 In the United States, Thoroughbreds and Quarter Horses are often crossed to produce polo ponies, while in recent years crosses of Thoroughbreds and Criollo horses from Argentina have become popular.
 In Australia, Australian Stock Horses are the most common breed used in polo.

+The Argentine Polo Horse is a breed developed from crossing purebred racehorses with rustic country horses, resulting in a horse prized for its agility and skill rather than beauty.
+With a long neck, slender body, strong limbs, wide and smooth legs, and an elegantly implanted tail, these horses are built for the demands of polo.
+Since the 1970s, the emphasis has shifted to speed and endurance, characteristics derived from their thoroughbred lineage.
+Grooming practices, such as braiding the tail and trimming the mane, ensure that nothing interferes with their performance during the game.

 Preparation

 Polo ponies need to be trained so that they are not afraid to bump into other horses, and not to shy at the ball or at mallets swinging near their heads.
 They need to be quick and agile so they can turn and follow the ball through its many movements.
 They also need to be in good physical condition; there are usually four to six chukkas per match, each chukka lasting seven and a half minutes, with the horse being on the move throughout.
 It is typical for a single player to have numerous horses available for each match, using a separate horse for each chukka, sometimes two.
 Thus there are significant costs of ownership and time required for exercise and conditioning of a polo string.
-Their diet may include grains, the best and most natural source of food ponies is good pasture and dry hay.

 Grooming

-Polo ponies have their manes hogged and their tails plaited up before a match, so that the polo mallet will not get tangled in them.
+Polo ponies have their manes roached and their tails plaited up before a match, so that the polo mallet will not get tangled in them.
 Formerly, their tails would be docked and banged.
 Today, polo ponies in competition often have their dock trimmed or shaved, and the skirt of the tail is braided and folded up against the tailbone.
 The braid is tied off with a lock of hair excluded from the braid, taped, or tied off and taped.